momentum-cohort-2018-07/lab-w7-rails-questionbox-q-aduo/Questionbox/README.md

 Send an email to a user when someone posts an answer to a question.

-Paginate the index of questions with Kaminari.
+DONE - Paginate the index of questions with Kaminari.

-Allow a user to upload a profile photo.
+DONE - Allow a user to upload a profile photo.

 Allow the original author of the question to mark an answer as accepted.